 A significant number of individuals contribute their services to the Museum as volunteers.
 The volunteers serve as greeters, docents, educational assistants, research assistants, perform other visitor service functions and provide administrative support.
-During 2015, volunteer hours were 47,329 hours.
+During 2016, volunteers recorded 54,712 hours of service.
 The value of this contributed time is not reflected in these financial statements since it did not enhance non-financial assets or require specialized skills.